Chepodros/Chepodros/README.md

 ---

+## UUPS Upgradeability
+The contract is implemented as **Upgradeable (UUPS pattern)**: it uses `UUPSUpgradeable` and the `_authorizeUpgrade(address)` method to control upgrades.
+This allows functionality to be extended without redeploying the contract while preserving the proxy state.
+In production, management via multisig is recommended.

+---

+## Auto-disable of Limits
+**Auto-disable limits**: in addition to manual configuration via `setLimitsDisableTime(...)`, the contract provides for automatic disabling of `maxTx`/`maxWallet` limits after a specified period following the start of trading (`LIMIT_DISABLE_PERIOD = 7 days`).
+This describes the actual logic of the contract.

+---

 ## Deployment

    1. Deploy this contract to a suitable Ethereum-based network (Ethereum, Binance Smart Chain, Base, etc.).
    2. Use Remix, Truffle, or Hardhat for deployment.
    3. Configure the Uniswap V2 router and WETH address during initialization.

 ---